ViktorJp/VPNMON-R2/README.md

 3. Once you've successfully configured the various options, you can run the script using this command:
    ``sh /jffs/scripts/vpnmon-r2.sh -monitor``

-One particular ingenious way to run this script is with the "screen" utility, which runs continuously from the router itself, instead of an attached session as suggested by @eibgrad.
-During the 'vpnmon-r2.sh -setup' process, you will be prompted whether or not you want to install the "screen" utility.
-Here are the manual instructions:
+One particular ingenious way to run this is using the "screen" utility continuously from the router itself, instead of an attached session.
+(FYI, during the 'vpnmon-r2.sh -setup' process, you will be prompted whether or not you want to install the "screen" utility)

 1. First, make sure you install the "screen" utility (and have Entware installed):
    ``opkg install screen``